What Is Coarse Aggregate?

 - They should be free from any hygroscopic slat.

-- Aggregate should not have water absorption more than 5% of their actual weight.
+- Aggregates should not have water absorption of more than 5% of their actual weight.

 - They should be soft and porous in nature.

-- The ideal size of coarse aggregates should be such that it should pass the through IS 63 mm sieve and retains on 4.75 mm IS sieve.
+- The ideal size of coarse aggregates should be such that they should pass the through IS 63 mm sieve and retains on the 4.75 mm IS sieve.